 This 80-acre historic park is an accurate reproduction of two British fur trade outposts built on the site in 1802.
 The complex includes the stockaded outpost, a Native American village, an 1887 schoolhouse and a visitor center.
-Visit the fort during "Jingle Bell Christmas" to see the grounds decorated for the holidays, take horse-drawn sleight rides, visit with Santa and Mrs. Claus, listen to storytelling and music, shop and partake in a silent auction, and chow down on soup and hot chocolate.
+Visit the fort during "Christmas at the Forts" to see the grounds decorated for the holidays, take horse-drawn sleigh rides, visit with Santa and Mrs. Claus, listen to storytelling and music, shop and partake in a silent auction, and chow down on soup and hot chocolate.
 Kids can get hands-on with activities just for them at the Elves' Store.

 This 400-acre heritage and nature center dedicated to preserving the Norwegian culture of the Coon Valley area pulls out all the stops for its "Old-Fashioned Christmas."
 Take a horse-drawn wagon ride around the quaintly decorated grounds, cabins and Bekkum Homestead, set to the soundtrack of carols by area musicians.
 Feast on a Norwegian buffet or homemade baked goods, get in some Christmas shopping at the gift shop and even pick up your holiday tree, and watch as artisans spin in the traditional pioneer style and cook over a wood stove.
 Kids will enjoy getting their picture taken with Santa in an old-fashioned sleigh, participating in a scavenger hunt and creating make-and-take crafts.

 Built in the 1850s, this Greek Revival-style museum with a blacksmith forge, working sawmill and extensive carriage collection welcomed weary travelers for half a century as a stagecoach inn.
-"A Wade House Christmas" invites you to experience the beauty and simplicity of a mid-19th century holiday with Yankee and German traditions, decorations, period crafts and games, stories from yesteryear and horse-drawn wagon rides.
+"Hearthside Dinners" invites you to experience a delicious hearth-cooked meal, prepared with your own hands, in the historic Wade House stagecoach hotel.

 This remarkable living museum offers sixty historic buildings organized in several ethnically themed pioneer villages.
 During "An Old World Christmas," you can wander the grounds to meet an 1800s Santa and see the village decked out for an old-timey holiday, take a horse-drawn bobsled or wagon ride, and enjoy caroling, storytelling, games and treats.

 "The Spirit of Christmas Past at Heritage Hill" celebrates the season amid 25 period buildings dressed for the holidays, with several Christmas trees donated by local farms and decorated by community groups.
-You can listen to local musicians or dance along to historic tunes, fill up on hot chocolate and cheesecake or even lend a hand in the kitchens.
-Kids will love meeting St. Nicholas, learning how Christmas was celebrated throughout Wisconsin's history, hearing stories more than a century old around the fire and making their own keepsake craft.
+You can listen to local musicians or dance along to historic tunes, fill up on hot chocolate and holiday treats or even lend a hand in the kitchens.
+Kids will love meeting Old World Santa, learning how Christmas was celebrated throughout Wisconsin's history, hearing stories more than a century old around the fire and making their own keepsake craft.

 Built in 1854, the Octagon House is a fine example of the novel eight-sided house popular in America in the mid-1800s.
 "Victorian Christmas Night" tours are led by lamplight and include the restored home with its Victorian furnishings and tradititional holiday decorations, as well as the adjacent Garden House and the Carriage House.
 Music and seasonal treats help get you in the holiday spirit.

 This 42-room 1889 mansion recalls the elegance and prosperity of Superior’s early boomtown days, with the building serving as an orphanage from 1920 to 1962.
 The Queen Anne Victorian home features a fourth-story turrett overlooking Lake Superior.
-Tours are offered year-round, and you can stroll through the fully decorated mansion at your own pace.
-Enjoy music, hot cider and special guests in period costume.
+Stop during the holiday for Twinkling Tuesdays or Classic Holiday tours to experience the lavish decorations.